All you need to know about Classes

 This is how OOP works!
 You create objects and call functions/catch events on that object.
 Unlike other scripting games which have tons of global functions and events to interact with entities, nanos world scripting is a modern approach to modern programming.

-Under the hood, nanos world Classes follow an Inheritance Pattern, which means we have base parent classes, and it’s children which inherits all functions, events and properties from them.
-You will notice that all Classes that can be spawned in the world are Actors, for example in Character and Prop (which are Actors) it is possible to call the function:
+Under the hood, nanos world Classes follow an Inheritance Pattern, which means we have base parent classes, and it's children which "inherits" all functions, events and properties from them.
+You will notice that all Classes that can be spawned in the world are Actors, for example in Character and Prop it is possible to call the function:

 The Base Class Actor is a very important class in nanos world.
 It contains the most of methods which are shared through all Classes we have, and also Static Methods to get and retrieve entities directly.

 Spawning entities in nanos world is extremely easy and straightforward, let's say we want to spawn a Character:

 Each Class will contain it's own Constructor, Properties, Methods and Events.

 Check all Classes that nanos world provides in the sidebar Scripting Reference -> Classes item.